JeringTech/Web.SyntaxHighlighters.Prism/ReadMe.md

 - When page load time is critical.
 - When page size is critical.

-SyntaxHighlighters.Prism allows syntax highlighting to be done by .Net server-side applications and static site generators.
+WebUtils.SyntaxHighlighters.Prism allows syntax highlighting to be done by .Net server-side applications and static site generators.

 ## Prerequisites
 [Node.js](https://nodejs.org/en/) must be installed and node.exe's directory must be added to the `Path` environment variable.